US warship tests China's claims in South China Sea

 "We operate in accordance with international law.
 We fly, sail, and operate wherever international law allows," he added.

+A crucial shipping route, China claims ownership of the vast majority of the South China Sea, including the Paracel and Spratly island chains, a claim disputed by numerous other countries including the Philippines and Vietnam.

+The Chinese government has reclaimed land and built up artificial islands in the sea, including on Mischief Reef, and deployed military assets to them.

-China has previously described such operations as a serious breach of law and an intentional provocation.
+Chinese officials have previously described the US's freedom of navigation operations as a serious breach of law and an intentional provocation.
 The Pentagon said such operations were "not about any one country, or any one body of water."

 The US regularly undertook freedom of navigation operations in the South China Sea under former US President Barack Obama, but there had been suggestions the Trump administration was putting them off to avoid antagonizing China.